 Pursuant to the provisions of art.
 45 of the By-Laws, the lead independent director coordinates, meets with and reflects the concerns of the non-executive directors, and also directs the periodic evaluation of the chairman of the Board of Directors and leads any process for the succession thereof.

-In the exercise of these powers, the lead independent director has had meetings with the non-executive directors and, in particular, contacted all of the independent directors, who unanimously resolved to propose the re-election of the chairman & CEO.
+In the exercise of these powers, the lead independent director has held meetings with all of the non-executive directors, which meetings dealt with the evaluation of the chairman & CEO as well as initiatives to improve the performance of each of the directors.